giantswarm/docs/src/content/getting-started/persistent-volumes/vmware-vsphere/index.md

 Note that a Named Disk can only be used by a single Pod at the same time.
 Thus, the access mode of your PVC can only be `ReadWriteOnce`.

-Under the hood the Named Disk stays detached from the virtual machines as long as it is not claimed by a Pod.
+Under the hood the CNS disk stays detached from the virtual machines as long as it is not claimed by a Pod and you can visualize it in the vSphere client by browsing `Cluster > Monitor > Cloud Native Storage > Container volumes`.
 As soon as a Pod claims it, it gets attached to the virtual machine running the node that holds the Pod.

 ## Example